ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

    ```
    {: pre}

-2. You will also need to provide the application with your Bucket name where you want to store the text files, as well as your COS endpoint.
+2. You will also need to provide the application with your bucket name where you want to store the text files, as well as your COS endpoint.
 Both of these were defined in an earlier step.
 The endpoint for us-south for the **Smart tier** is **s3.direct.us-south.cloud-object-storage.appdomain.cloud**.

-   Define a configmap to hold the bucket name and the endpoint as the information isn't sensitive.
+   [Define a configmap](/docs/codeengine?topic=codeengine-configmap) to hold the bucket name and the endpoint as the information isn't sensitive.
 ConfigMaps are a Kubernetes object, which allows you to decouple configuration artifacts from image content to keep containerized applications portable.
 You could create this configmap from a file or from a key value pair -- for now we'll use a key value pair with the `--from-literal` flag.
 Verify that you captured these earlier and create the configmap:
    ```sh
    echo bucket $COS_BUCKETNAME endpoint $COS_ENDPOINT
    ```